-Texas State law requires that CPRIT research awards be made by contract between the applicant and CPRIT.
-Texas State law specifies several components that must be addressed by the award contract, including needed compliance and assurance documentation, budgetary review, and terms relating to intellectual property rights.
+Texas law requires that CPRIT research awards be made by contract between the applicant and CPRIT.
+Texas law specifies several components that must be addressed by the award contract, including needed compliance and assurance documentation, budgetary review, terms relating to intellectual property rights and revenue sharing, and conduct of the work funded by CPRIT in Texas with Texas-based employees.
 The contract will include mandatory reimbursement terms and conditions should the recipient relocate outside of the State during the term of the award contract or within 3 years after the final payment is made by CPRIT.
 As mandated by State law, indirect costs are limited to a maximum of 5 percent of the total award.
 These contract provisions are specified in CPRIT's administrative rules, which are available at www.cprit.state.tx.us.